cse110-sp24-group4/cse110-sp24-group4/admin/meetings/051124-devjournal_mvp.md

 #### ADRs
 Matt finished the decisions for the submission on 05/12.
 - Prettier for style configuration
-- ESLint to error check
-- JSDoc
+- JSDoc for documentation purposes

 #### Task Assignment
 Splitting it up according to the pages: